 2016 was a year when mega stars played outside their larger-than-life characters (Akshay Kumar, Shahrukh Khan, Aamir Khan).
 It was the year when Bollywood found inspiration from real-life events (Neerja, Airlift, Aligarh, Dangal) to tell their stories, with enough cinematic liberties, at times.
 It was also a year when indie voices found broader appeal (Parched, Nil Battey Sannata, Brahman Naman, Waiting).
 2016 also saw lines blur between art and mainstream, a sign of coming-of-age of the Indian audience, bolstered by a growing demand for novelty.
-Here’s my pick of the best Hindi films I saw this year.
+Here’s my pick of the best Bollywood films I saw this year.

 A wonderfully written, executed and acted piece of work, Waiting is a finespun concoction of a variety of elements – love, life, relationships.
 It makes you ponder over the fragility of relationships despite the connected worlds we live in.
 It explores the ever widening generation gap through its sixty and twenty somethings Shiv and Tara.
 And blends all these elements into a heartening, un-preachy, sometimes sad, sometimes funny film.

 Much of what the film ends up being has to be accredited to the performances.
 Rajat Kapoor delivers any part with splendid effortlessness.
 I wonder if Naseeruddin Shah ever needs to give a retake.
 Kalki displays angst and impatience with an equally admirable mad intensity as the calm composure she dons while learning to cope with her reality.
 (Read full review here)